Korthal-Maiyn/Korthcore.UAT-ENV/README.md

 # Korthcore.UAT-ENV
-Use Automation to deploy a UAT Environment using Terraform and Ansible.
+Use Automation to deploy a DEV/UAT Environment using *Bicep* and *PowerShell*.